AwsamAgbarya/Courses-Notes/University/DeepLearning/CookBook 2.md

 	3. Runge-Kutta 4-5: $u(t+h) = u(t) + \frac{h}{6} \left( f_1(u(t)) + 2 f_2(u(t) + \frac{h}{2}u(f_{1}))+ 2 f_{3}(u(t) + \frac{h}{2}f_{2}) +f_{4}(u(t)+hf_{3})\right)$ which uses a 4th order solution to estimate error and set step size and  steps with 5th order solution
 - ##### Neural ODEs:
 	- Implicitly theyre discretized and defined as resnets, since L layers of resnets will modify the input slightly each time until the target point is reached.
 Other methods like depe equilibrium modes can be seen as ODEs as they transform infinite layers into a one iterative layer that reaches a state of equilibrium through a root finding method to optimize on memory.
-	- Explicitly it can be modelled as a neural network parameterized by theta to describe the phase space, the time is then modelled from 0-1 since there is no real meaning for time and our input is the IV.
+	- Explicitly it can be modeled as a neural network parameterized by theta to describe the phase space, the time is then modeled from 0-1 since there is no real meaning for time and our input is the IV.
 The ODE solver is an initial layer, which is followed up by some linear layers and softmax (according to our goal) to classify accordingly.
 	- However Back-propagation through the iterative ODE solver is not completely straight-forward:
 		1. Discretize then Optimize: which does back-propagation through all step of the ODE solver by saving the states in memory which makes it memory inefficient, but accurate.
 This method uses automatic differentation to differentiate the forward process and back-propagates it.
 		2. Optimize then discretize: which involves solving another ODE (adjoint ODE) back in time to find the relations of the loss function to our parameters defined in the change of rate function, this is only possible because the ODE is invertible.
 This is memory efficient because nothing needs to be saved however its slightly inaccurate due to discretization errors.